trypromptly/LLMStack/web/docs/apps/builder.md

 ## Preview

 :::note
-Make sure to save the app by clicking on the `Save App` button at the bottom of the screen before previewing the app.
+Make sure to save the app by clicking on the `Save App` or `Save Draft` button at the bottom of the screen before previewing the app.
+Changes to published version of the app will be reflected only after saving a new version of the app.
+You can save a draft version of the app and preview the changes before publishing them to the live app.
 :::

 The preview tab allows you to test your app.
 You can see how the app renders on web, provide input to your app and see the output.
 You can also test your app with different input values.